-Core A.I.M.’s mission is to connect, challenge and elevate youth athlete development.
+Our mission at Core A.I.M.™ is to connect, challenge and elevate youth athlete development.

-Connecting coaches, athletes and parents with practitioners we are developing a common language.
-Working towards common goals while ensuring athletes have the resources they need to optimize their athletic potential, we are keeping them playing the sports they love for as long as they wan
+Connecting coaches, athletes and parents with practitioners, we are developing a common language.
+Working towards common goals while ensuring athletes have the resources they need to optimize their athletic potential, we are keeping them playing the sports they love for as long as they want.

 "Dani Langford is a PT with a special gift!
 She is a passionate, caring health care professional who treats the patient not just the ailment.
 She is imaginative, inquisitive, creative, and has the innate ability to get to the source of a problem.
 As a former national level team athlete she brings the burning desire to succeed and win no matter how great the challenge."